Mastercard/flow/assert/assert-junit4/README.md

   public void test() {
     flows.process( flow );
   }

-  /** Closes reporting after all parameterized cases, including failures. */
-  @AfterClass
-  public static void complete() {
-    flows.close();
 }
-}
 ```

-The `Flocessor` is `AutoCloseable`.
-Close it from `@AfterClass`, after all
-parameterized cases have finished; the report is written as flows are processed,
+The report is written as each flow is processed, so nothing needs to happen after
-and `close()` waits for in-flight detail writes, closes the log source and surfaces
-any reporting failure.
-Create it in
+the parameterized cases finish.
+The one exception is `logs( CorrelatedCapture )`:
+that log source is opened once for the run and must be closed with
+`Flocessor.close()` from `@AfterClass`, after all cases have finished.
+A closed
+`Flocessor` processes no further flows, so a class that is closed must create a
-`@Parameters` rather than `@BeforeClass`: parameter enumeration happens first, and a
+fresh `Flocessor` in `@Parameters` rather than in a static field.
-fresh runner is needed for each JUnit run of the class. `close()` fails if a flow is
-still being processed; afterwards no further flows can be processed.
-Closing a
-second time does nothing, unless the report failed to close, in which case the
-failure is thrown again.